unnisworld/unnisworld.github.io/_posts/2021-10-02-leetcode-1985-Find-the-Kth-Largest-Integer-in-the-Array.md

 categories: leetcode leetcode-medium Heap PriorityQueue
 ---

-Solution to [Find the Kth Largest Integer in the Array][leetcode] problem.
+Solution to [Find the Kth Largest Integer in the Array][leetcode2] problem.

+A simpler solution to this problem would be to use a PriorityQueue<Integer> with the default comparator (Same as [this problem][leetcode1]).
+But the constraints in this problem says, "nums[i].length <= 100", which means Integer (max 10 digits) and Long (max 19 digits) will overflow during the conversion from String to Integer/Long.
+One option is to keep the datatype unchanged and implement a String based comparator that can do the job.

-In Java we need to use custom comparator since the default comparator is string comparator which compares by lexicographical order.
+In Java we need to use custom comparator since the default comparator for string compares by lexicographical order.
 It means for example: default comparator will treat "123" < "14" because "2" < "4".
 So to overcome this, we will have a comparator which uses compareTo() method only if the string length of two objects to be compared is same, otherwise we will use the string.length() to identify which string/number is larger.

 {% highlight java %}
 class Solution {